daniel-party/daniel-party.github.io/README.md

 ## <img src="assets/img/publications.png" width="24" height="24"> Manuscripts and recent publications
 Benavente, J. & Party, D. The Construction of an _Altiplanic Sound_ in Chilean New Song: The Case of Víctor Jara.
 Article in preparation

+Party, D. “Protest Music in Chile.”
+In The Bloomsbury Encyclopedia of Popular Musics of the World.
+Vol. XIV (Genres: International, Part 2), edited by John Shepherd and David Horn.
+In preparation.

 Party, D. & Olivares, D. Gender on the Billboard Hot Latin Songs Chart, 1987-2024.
 Article in preparation.

 Santhiago, R., Lemos, I., Party.
 D., eds.
 (2027).
 Dossier Cultura Pop, Memória e História do Tempo Presente. _Revista Tempo e Argumento_ (in preparation).